open/close all folders

-Gray Eyes: Tend to indicate air nomad ancestry.
+- Color-Coded Eyes: Gray eyes tend to indicate air nomad ancestry.
 Since it's confirmed that he is still the non-bender son of Firebenders, or at least thinks he is, he may or may not have anything to do with the rescued children.
-Apparently people in the Fire Nation assume that Gray Eyes mean someone has an ancestor who was a Child by Rape of the Air Nomad armies.
+Apparently people in the Fire Nation assume that gray eyes mean someone has an ancestor who was a Child by Rape of the Air Nomad armies.

 Original Characters - Ba Sing Se